RogueTeam/guardian/README.md

 # guardian

-Guardian is a JSON backed secret manager inspired in UNIX file experience.
+Use untrusted data stores with a dead simple secret manager CLI.
+Do not trust GDrive, S3 and really any non self-hosted service.
+Encrypt your files during writes

 ## Features